blakeb211/third_game/0README.md

 **    approximately 1/10th or less of a frame
 *******************************************************************

+TODO:
+  IN GAME LEVEL EDITOR WITH A FIXED GRID
   Add enemy AI
-IN GAME LEVEL EDITOR WITH A FIXED GRID
   ADD SOUND
   add particle system
-Add BOSS
+  Add BOSSES

 ROTATE ENTITY ON GRID
   colliding bullets, enemies